MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini.md

     ![Assign to Selected Objects or Geometry](media/14-houdini-assign-to-selected-objects.PNG "Assign to Selected Objects or Geometry")

-3. Highlight the entire model by selecting the window, and then select **Assign**.
+3. Highlight the entire model.
+To do this, select the window, and then select **Assign**.

     ![Highlighted model](media/15-houdini-highlight-model.PNG "Highlighted model")